sandraalhames/Q-3-Qompute-2025/README.md

 ### Reversible computing

 In classical computers, most logic gates are `irreversible`.
 For example, and AND gate outputs `0` for three different inputs (`00`, `01`, `10`).
 If you only have the output, you can't know the input - information has been lost.
-According to Landauer's Principles, this act of erasing information fundamentally requires energy dissipation, making computation inherently inefficient.
+According to Landauer's Principles, this act of erasing information fundamentally s energy dissipation, making computation inherently inefficient.
 A **reversible computation**, in contrast, is one where you can always reverse the process to find the original input from the output, meaning no information is lost.
 [2]

 The idea of reversible computing was advanced significantly by Charles Bennett, who showed that any classical computation could be performed in a logically reversible manner.
 Building on this, Richard Feynman noted that the laws of quantum mechanics are themselves inherently reversible and thus proposed that a computer built on quantum principles could be the ideal physical implementation of a reversible computer.[3]
 [4]